MaoZiming/papers/2-communication/21-upcall.md

 - The thoughts around how service interact are still relevant in Internet and distributed system architecture today
 - Performance advantages by using shared memory remain
-    - E.x. distributed system ray uses the Plasma Object Store as a type of distributed share memory